10-Day Self-Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 - More

-Day two sends you along the Golden Circle driving route to see some of the country's best-known natural phenomena.
+On day two, you’ll drive the world-famous Golden Circle route to see some of Iceland’s most breathtaking natural phenomena.

 After an incredible day exploring the country's top attractions, you'll spend the night in one of the charming towns of Southwest Iceland.